shubham1o1/R-crashcourse/README.md

 ### 11. 23:00 If

-- Consle codes:

-    ```bash
+- if, else and else if works like other languages:

+    ```r

     age = 18

-    # if, else and else if works like other languages
     if(age >= 18) {
         print("Drive and Vote")
     } else if (age >= 16){